 Dempsey employs a sophisticated wastewater heat recovery system captures the heat from the process wastewater to preheat the incoming fresh water using a shell and tube heat reclaimer.
 This process can effectively preheat that water to within 5ºF of the dirty wastewater stream, thereby recovering up to 60% of the water heating energy required.
 Preheated fresh water then travels through a boiler stack economizer where boiler exhaust further preheats it.
 The hot gases are normally cooled to within 10 to 15 degrees of the incoming water temperature and amounts to a 10-20% energy recovery of the on-line boiler load.
 This system allows Dempsey to conserve natural gas that would otherwise be necessary to heat the incoming water.

-The finishing equipment and process, adopted from successful European operations, use significantly less natural gas than older systems.
+The finishing equipment, like HPM ironers and PowerDry Dryers, adopted from successful European operations, use significantly less natural gas than older systems.
 In addition, steps were taken to ensure all electric motors are soft-start or variable speed and rated high efficiency, allowing Dempsey to conserve electricity.

 Natural & Efficient Lighting